markussilvan/dit/README.md

 ## Docker testing image

-  1. Docker image can be built from the _Dockerfile_ with simply `docker build --network host -t "dit:latest" .`
+  1. Docker image can be built from the _Dockerfile_ with simply `docker build --network host -t "dit:latest" .` or use a script to do the same `./scripts/docker_build.sh`.
   2. List all Docker containers with `docker ps --all`.
   3. List all Docker images with `docker images`.
-  4. Create and start the container with one command `docker run -ti -v /home/mape/workarea/dit/dit/:/home/external/dit/ dit:latest` or use `./scripts/run_docker.sh` to do the same.
+  4. Create and start the container with the script `./scripts/docker_run.sh` to use the run command with correct parameters.